CharleneMcKeown/DevOps-and-Containers/README.md

 Now for our final step, we want to complete the DevOps pipeline that we've set up.
 Right now, we have successfully set up 'Continuous Deployment', which essentially means when we trigger a Build, like we did in a previous step, the application's code is bundled up, then sent over to the Azure Kubernetes Service, and deployed into the wild, all without us having to perform any steps manually.

 But what if we want all of this to happen as soon as we make a change to the application's code?
 Well, this is what we call Continuous Integration.
-This is what enables Devs to publish changes to application's code much more quickly, and respond to their user's needs in a much more agile way.
+This is what enables developers to publish changes to application code much more quickly, and respond to their user's needs in a much more agile way.

 Let's set this up.
 Firstly, go back to Azure DevOps and open up the **Build and Release** page, then click your build and navigate to the **Triggers** tab.